 A part of the growth process of all maturing individuals is to develop a sense of responsibility for materials, be they owned by the state, the school, or the individual.
-We at Trinity have books and materials owned by each of the above.
+We at Trinity have books, Chromebooks, and materials owned by each of the above.
 For this reason, we require that state or school-owned books be covered at all times.
 Covers are provided free of charge until supplies are exhausted.
-If a text-book is lost or damaged, a fee will be assessed based upon the cost of a replacement book, or, if damaged, whether the book can be repaired.
+Likewise, Chromebooks are issued with a protective case and students are required to keep the Chromebook in the case.
+If a textbook or Chromebook is lost or damaged, a fee may be assessed based upon the cost of a replacement book, or, if damaged, whether the book or Chromebook can be repaired.